The first thing we could do is look at the height of the

 application.
 [Although I must note that this method is implementation

 attractive since MATLAB has built in callable-functions.
-Maybe someone
+Maybe

 knows how to improve accuracy?].